For the scholarships, you may apply on your own, or be nominated by a Mathematics teacher or an advisor.

 Recipients are chosen based on participation in Mathematics Contests and Problem of the Week.
 No nominations are accepted or required.

-The Alan J. Heckenbach Prize is awarded annually to an outstanding senior Mathematics major in secondary education.
+The Alan J. Heckenbach Award is presented annually to an outstanding senior Mathematics major in secondary education.

 Recipients are chosen based on recommendations from the faculty in Mathematics and Curriculum and Instruction.
 No applications are accepted or required.